kgytgithub/radon/README.md

 ---

-Fejlesztők: ScopsyYT, KimaYT, dom, not.dave
+Fejlesztők: ScopsyYT, KimaYT, dom, not.dave, Peti

 <a href="http://invite.radonbot.tk">Hívd meg te is!</a>